erwindl0/python-rpc/README.md

 ## TODO

-Integrate this in an official Eclipse Science project, and define a good namespace for this thing.
-Currently it's still mostly uk.ac.diamond (and org.foobar for the system properties).
+Integrate this in an official Eclipse Science project.
+This has been prepared for integration in Triquetrum.

 Validate the current set of "system" python scripts, dating still from the original implementation in DAWN in 2014 or so.